-Increasing market share
+Increasing market share with brand strategy

-In many ways, it is too bad that the box describing the branding strategy is located in the Siberian endpoint of the brief because it should never be thought of as a tactical afterthought.
+In many ways, it stinks that the box describing the branding strategy is located in the Siberian endpoint of the brief.
+It is not a tactical afterthought.
 The brand, as it turns out, is the cornerstone of all the brand’s strategic opportunities.
 It is the key in increasing marketing share.

 They choose based upon who they believe they are and which brands reinforce that belief best.
 This was not always so.
-When the market was less crowded and consumer choices were just beginning to mature, consumers were avidly exchanging old ways of doing things for new “more modern” products.
-Baking soda, like Arm & Hammer, gave ground to toothpaste (Arm & Hammer Care), for example (You can read a market study on Packaged Goods here).
+The market was once less crowded.
+Consumer choices were just beginning to mature and consumers were avidly exchanging old ways of doing things for new ones.
+Baking soda gave ground to toothpaste (Arm & Hammer Care).
+(You can read a market study on Packaged Goods here).

-Marketers who did not realize how strongly the consumer actually associated with the brand have diluted the actual power of the brand.
+Marketers diluted the actual power of their brands when they didn’t realize how strongly the consumer actually associated with the brand.
 Why?
 Because a brand’s promise is a little about performance and a lot about who the purchaser believes they are.
 That is why, on the brief, we use human terms to describe the brand image in the first place.